georgebabarus/magento-filesystem-extension/docs/README.rst

 There are few touchpoints that are not abstracted enough as you could see in the current documentation, and this extension covers this subject, to allow cloud object storage service integration into Magento 2.

-In many cases, existing Database files storage could not be useful, and definitively is not an optimal implementation since it is doing sync back to the local filesystem on missing resources.
+In many cases, existing Database files storage could not be useful and definitively is not an optimal implementation since it is doing sync back to the local filesystem on missing resources.

-The ultimate scope of these extensions is to extract static files storage as a microservice for the Magento 2 platform, decoupling files storage system of compute system, and, at the same time providing more flexibility in web asset compression, processing and delivery.
+The ultimate scope of these extensions is to extract static files storage as a microservice for the Magento 2 platform, decoupling files storage system of compute system, and, at the same time providing more flexibility in web asset compression, processing, and delivery.

 Read the `documentation <https://docs.magento.asset42.com>`_ to see some of the key advantages of using these Magento 2 extensions to integrate with various cloud file storage services in a platform-agnostic manner.